niki-ito/activism-through-storytelling-with-code/README.md

 - Receive feedback for the finalized audio recording for the first conversation.
 - Develop a title for the Visual Narrative website.

+Week 5:
+- Transcribe the edited audio recordings.
+- Photoshoot for Hatsue & Niki's audio visualization.
+- Choose an audio visualization technique in p5.js (FFT).
+- Develop the HTML and CSS for the Visual Narrative website with responsive design.
+- Create mockups to experiment with the design of the website in Adobe Photoshop.
+- Record and photograph the second conversation.